-They also think bullying at the school remains a problem.
+Parents also said that bullying at the school remains a problem.
 Most pointed out the recent death of a young girl as an example of how prevalent that can be.

-Parents want a new principal who can connect with kids immediately, and one who listens to parents but stands up for staff -- "someone who can say 'no' to parents in a positive way" when their demands are unreasonable, said one of the parents.
+Parents want a new principal to can connect with kids immediately, and one who listens to parents but stands up for staff -- "someone who can say 'no' to parents in a positive way" when their demands are unreasonable, as one of the parents said.

 They'd also like a new principal to be involved in activities, attending events like football games and band concerts.

-Faraghan said the plan is to have candidates iinterviewed by a group of 10 to 12 people, with two to four selected for interviews with the Superintendent's Cabinet.
+Faraghan said the plan is to have candidates be interviewed by a group of 10 to 12 people, with two to six selected for interviews with the superintendent's cabinet.

 "The end goal is to try to get a finalist to the board meeting on June 22," he said.